 - Master of Science in the field of public health microbiology and emerging infectious diseases

-Professors A.D.
+Professors: A.D.
 Castel, A.E.
-Greenberg (Chair), L. Guay (Research), J. Jordan, M. Magnus, R.K.
+Greenberg, L.A.
+Guay (Research), J.A.
+Jordan, M. Magnus (Interim Chair), R.K.
 Riegelman, D.A.
 Verme, H.A.
 Young

-Associate Professors D. Bernat, B. Braffett (Research), S.D.
+Associate Professors: D.H.
+Bernat, B.H.
+Braffett (Research), S.D.
 Cleary, R.G.
-Clifton (Research), M. Ghosh, K. Jablonski (Research), I. Kuo (Research), A. Monroe (Research), M.M.
-Rice (Research)
+Clifton (Research), M. Ghosh, I. Kuo (Research), A.K.
+Monroe,

 Explanation of Course Numbers

 - Courses in the 1000s are primarily introductory undergraduate courses